 Sigma has built

 an enviable reputation for their Art series of lenses.
 This year at Photokina 2016, they add three new versions to the lineup.
-An 85mm f1.4, A 12-24mm f4.0 and, A 500mm f4.0.
-All are full frame lenses.

 The 500mm f4.0 uses magnesium alloy to maintain durability and features a rear drop-in slot for filters.
 All three lenses will fit Canon, Nikon and Sigma mounts.